assemble/assemble/docs/recipes/browser-sync.md

 	- all markdown content files and `.hbs` (handlebars) templates
 * When `.watch` is triggered, update the `.css` stylesheets or generated `.html` files.

+## Tasks

 **Main file**

+The following example shows how to setup your `assemblefile.js`:

 ```js
 var path = require('path');